-• "Will I be able to virtually connect with my employees, subcontractors, customers, and vendors? • "Will I have a system of record with access to all of the data I need? • "Will I be able to customize and automate workflows and other processes?" • "Will I have a clear and all-encompassing picture of my finances?"
+- "Will I be able to virtually connect with my employees, subcontractors, customers, and vendors? - "Will I have a system of record with access to all of the data I need?

+- "Will I be able to customize and automate workflows and other processes?" - "Will I have a clear and all-encompassing picture of my finances?"

-All-in-one and ERP software are not the same thing-and the difference really matters.
+All-in-one and ERP software are not the same thing-and the difference really matters for a small business that is looking to streamline operations while staying under-budget.
 Below, we'll discuss 4 key areas where these two types of softwares differ.